-No, you should contact either the Department of Research or the specific sub-specialty Service with which you are interested in doing research.
+No. You should contact either the Department of Research or the specific sub-specialty Service with which you are interested in doing research.

-I am interested in a Fellowship (research or clinical) at Wills, should I apply for the International Scholar Program?
+I am interested in a Fellowship (research or clinical) at Wills.
+Should I apply for the International Scholar Program?

-No, you should contact the specific sub-specialty Service with which you are interested in working.
+No. You should contact the specific sub-specialty Service with which you are interested in working.

 Availability of International Scholar Program

-I would like to find if the dates I am interested in are available prior to submitting my application, should I email these dates to you?
+I would like to find if the dates I am interested in are available prior to submitting my application.
+Should I email these dates to you?

 The only time I have available as an observer is in July and/or August, can I be an observer in one of those months?

-In the summer months of July and August Wills Eye Institute has new residents and fellows and our faculty is focused on this early time in their training.
+In the summer months of July and August Wills Eye Hospital has new residents and fellows and our faculty is focused on this early time in their training.
 Additionally, the full compendium of educational opportunities, including lectures and weekend courses, are only available in during the academic year and would not offer you the optimal Wills Eye experience.
 To maximize your experiences as an observer while still meeting the needs of our patients, residents, and fellows, we do not take observers in July and August.